 Peer-Review Policy

-All research articles in this journal have undergone rigorous peer review, based on initial editor screening and refereeing by at least two referees.
+All research articles in this journal have undergone rigorous peer review, based on initial editor screening and refereeing by at least two reviewers.

 IJVES is a peer reviewed journal with a two-option system: The first option is a closed double blind peer review.
 The names of the reviewers are hidden from the authors and vice versa.
 Submitted manuscripts undergo a pre-review by the assigned handling editor.
 If successful, the manuscript will then be forwarded and reviewed by two experts.
 If it comes to a split decision, a third review will be invited.